defghij/disassembler/README.md

 There is a feature that can be enabled to expand the set of instruction supported by the application.
 They are locked behind the "instruction_compendium" feature flag.
 This added `imul`, `int3`, and some other instructions that were a part of instructor provided resources but were not listed as part of the **Supported Mnemonics** section.

-The default build will still pass just with the reduces instruction set (computer?).
+The default build will still pass just with reduced instruction set (computer?).
 To enable them build with with the following flags:

 ```bash
 ╭─⦗0⦘─⦗user@host:/path/to/disassembler⦘